obyerere/docker_practice/README.md

-# gitbash-ops
+# Docker Practise

-This is a home project where I learn Linux commands , and GIT commands using MINGW64
+This is a home project where I learn to containerize aplication

-Commands Include:
-git add
-git commit
-git clone
-git remote
-git branch
-git push
-git pull
+Using AWS console i have spun an Ubuntu EC2 Instance // This will be the my server app.html // mini html appliction created for practice